sebastianconcept/Mapless/README.md

 ###Direction?

 1. We would love to see more and better tests and iterate the reactive features so you can ultimately get an a model in one image being observed in regard to one event by something in another image and that something reacting upon that event.
 Broadcast and multicast of events would be also a nice feat and not too hard to do.
 Have design suggestions?
 Let's have a chat!
+2. For MongoDB-based Mapless, a nice feature would be to have <code>UserModel ensureIndex: '{ key1: 1, key2: -1 }'</code>
-2. We actually are starting to think [Amber](http://amber-lang.net) and [localStorage](http://en.wikipedia.org/wiki/Web_storage) but that's more hush hush at this point.
+3. We actually are starting to think [Amber](http://amber-lang.net) and [localStorage](http://en.wikipedia.org/wiki/Web_storage) but that's more hush hush at this point.
 Oh gee! [we already](https://www.youtube.com/watch?v=ZDC1N5wYsMg) blown it!

 ###*Pharo Smalltalk
 Getting a fresh Pharo Smalltalk image and its virtual machine is as easy as running in your terminal: